single-spa/single-spa.js.org/docs/starting-from-scratch.md

 })
 ```

-With our imports estaplished, we can create the required lifecycle functions:
+With our imports established, we can create the required lifecycle functions:

 ```js
 // home.app.js